AaronDreyer/express-not-taker/README.md

   ## [Installation](#table-of-contents)

   The best way to install this project is to clone the code from my github repository to your local device.
 You can do this with a SSH key or the HTTPS.
-Once downloaded to your device, you need to have node.js and express.js installed into your codes terminal so you can operate the project.
+Once downloaded to your device, you need to have node.js, express.js, and the npm package installed into your codes terminal so you can operate the project.

   ## [Usage](#table-of-contents)